CoderDojo-Content/Intermediate-App-Inventor/en/a-home-screen.md

 7. Get the `when [button] .Click` code block and put a `call [file1].AppendToFile` block in it from **File1**.

 8. Add a blank **Text** block to the fileName spot.
 Put "player" in the **Text** block.
 This file will keep track of information about the player.
-To get user input, the block you need will be under the **TextBox** and looks like this:
+To get the user's input, the block you need will be under the **TextBox** and looks like this:

    ![](/assets/text.png)